Tzintzun444/pswrd_entropy_gen/pswrd_entropy_gen/README.md

             # Generates the password.
             generated_password = self.generate_password(self.length)

             # Calculates its entropy.
             entropy_of_password = self.calculate_entropy(generated_password)

             # Calculates the time to decrypt it.
             decryption_password_time = self.calculate_decryption_time(entropy_of_password)

             # Returns each variable created above.
             return generated_password, entropy_of_password, decryption_password_time

+        # If an error happens, this will handle it.
         except Exception as exception:

+            # This is the message error.
             return f'There was an error: {exception}'
 ```